 The attempt to standardise the way car boot space is measured across all manufacturers proved futile.

-If you dig a little deeper, you will find that some manufacturers will measure the space up to the top of the parcel shelve and others all the way to the roof of the car.
+If you dig a little deeper, you will find that some manufacturers will measure the space up to the top of the parcel shelve and others all the way to the front seats and roof of the car.

 Some offer boot space figures ranging from, e.g. 540 litres to 1250.
-This means they are giving you the boot space with the rear seats up and the amount of boot space with the rear seats down, adding even more confusion to consumers and making it even harder to compare the boot space between different vehicles.
+This means they are giving you a range between the boot space with the rear seats up and the amount of boot space with the rear seats folded, adding even more confusion to consumers and making it even harder to compare the boot space between different vehicles.

 Sadly none of this helps you; the consumer knows exactly how much stuff the boot space can take.